Sophos Review: Quick Expert Summary

 - Protection against keyloggers.
 Encrypts keystrokes so keylogging malware and hackers can’t track keystrokes and steal important information (this feature is located under Safe Online Banking).

 The keystroke encryption feature worked really well.
-When I downloaded a keylogging malware sample onto my PC and visited various websites where I input my login details, the keylogging malware only recorded “gibberish” and not my actual keystrokes.
+I downloaded a keylogging malware sample onto my PC and visited various websites where I input my login details.
+I was pleased to see that the keylogging malware only recorded “gibberish” and not my actual keystrokes.

 However, I think the webcam feature could use some improvement — it only provides a passing alert on the screen that an application is accessing your webcam.
 Kaspersky and Bitdefender offer better privacy protection software as both programs send notifications and stop unknown spy programs from accessing your webcam.

-Sophos Home Premium doesn’t include a huge range of additional features, such as a VPN, PC optimization tools, or dark web monitoring.
-However, if you’re looking for a basic antivirus with only a couple of extras for securing your webcam, microphone, and keystrokes, Sophos is a decent choice.
+Sophos Home Premium doesn’t include the huge range of additional features that our top antiviruses offer, such as a VPN, PC optimization tools, or dark web monitoring.
+However, if you’re looking for a basic antivirus with a couple of extras for securing your webcam, microphone (on Mac), and keystrokes, Sophos is a decent choice.

 Sophos Plans and Pricing